djangocon/2016.djangocon.eu/tinyblog/articles/2016-01-25-announcing-cfp-results.md

 talk proposals.
 It was incredibly hard to pick the final 21 talks.

-**We're incredibly happy to announce that 48% of talks selected through the Cal for Speakers were submitted by women**.
+**We're incredibly happy to announce that 48% of talks selected through the Call for Speakers were submitted by women**.
 With an addition of our three invited keynote speakers, that brings the number of women speaking at DjangoCon Europe this year to a **stunning 54%**!
 The highest of DjangoCon Europe history yet✨.